BibliothecaDAO/master-scroll/docs/game/wonders.md

 Every settled (staked) Wonder is entitled to a daily bonus of every Resource.

-Settled Wonder Realms can claim 5 of every Resource each day, but this does not accrue so it must be claimed daily for the maximum bonus.
+Settled Wonder Realms can claim X amount (TBD) of every Resource each day, but this does not accrue so it must be claimed daily for the maximum bonus.